indimail/indimail-virtualdomains/README.md

 The script create\_services does the following.

 1. Creates MySQL user 'indimail' with password 'ssh-1.5-'.
 This user has access to indimail database.
+You must use the mysql(1) client program to change this password after installation.
+After changing the password you have to edit /etc/indimail/control/host.mysql (on FreeBSD/Darwin /usr/local/etc/indimail/control/host.mysql)
 2. Creates MySQL user 'mysql' with '4-57343-'.
 This user has all MySQL privileges.
+You must use the mysql(1) client program to change this password after installation.
 3. Creates MySQL user 'admin' with 'benhur20'.
 This user has shutdown privilege in MySQL.
+You must use the mysql(1) client program to change this password after installation.
+After changing the password edit the file /service/mysql.3306/shutdown (/usr/local/etc/indimail/sv/mysql.3306/shutown on FreeBSD/Darwin).
 4. Creates user 'admin' in indimail internal database for adminclient(8).
-This is used by indisrvr(8) for access to various IndiMail(7) programs.
-The password of this user is 'benhur20'
+This is used by indisrvr(8) for access to various IndiMail(7) programs when indimail has been configured as a cluster/distributed domain.
+The password of this user is 'benhur20'.
+You can use mgmtpass(8) to change the password.
 5. You can also set MYSQL\_PASS, PRIV\_PASS, ADMIN\_PASS environent variables to set your own passwords before running create\_services.
 6. If you change the MySQL password for indimail after running create\_services, edit /etc/indimail/control/host.mysql.
-On FreeBSD/Darwin this file will be /usr/local/etc/indimail/host.mysql
+On FreeBSD/Darwin this file will be /usr/local/etc/indimail/control/host.mysql
+7. svctool requires credentials for MySQL user 'admin' for the mysqldump option.
+You are encouraged to read [Setting MySQL Guide](https://github.com/mbhangui/indimail-virtualdomains/wiki/IndiMail#setting-up-mysql), on how to save MySQL credentials.

 NOTE: The Darwin Mac OSX system is broken for sending emails because you can't remove /usr/sbin/sendmail.
 [System Integrity Protection (SIP)](https://en.wikipedia.org/wiki/System_Integrity_Protection) ensures that you cannot modify anything in /bin, /sbin, /usr, /System, etc. You could disable it by using csrutil in recover mode but that is not adviseable.
 See [this](https://www.howtogeek.com/230424/how-to-disable-system-integrity-protection-on-a-mac-and-why-you-shouldnt/). indimail-mta requires services in /service to configure all startup items.
-On Mac OS X, it uses `/etc/synthetic.conf' to create a virtual symlink of /service to /usr/local/etc/indimail/service.
+On Mac OS X, it uses `/etc/synthetic.conf' to create a virtual symlink of /service to /usr/local/etc/indimail/sv.
 This file is created/modified by 'svctool --add-boot' command.
 For program that need to send mails, you will need to call /usr/local/bin/sendmail (indimal-mta's sendmail replacement).
 The OS and all utilites like cron, mailx, etc will continue to use /usr/sbin/sendmail.
 There is nothing you can do about it, other than fooling around with SIP.

 ## Enable svscan to be started at boot